CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/index.rst

 Using the SDoE Module - The Basics
 ----------------------------------

-In this section, we descibe the basic steps in for creating a design with this module.
+In this section, we will describe the basic steps in for creating a design with this module.
 When you first click on the  **SDOE** button from the main FOQUS homepage, a first window appears.
 To create a design, the progression of steps takes you through the **Ensemble Selection** box (top left), then a transition triggered by the **Confirm** button to the **Ensemble Aggregation** box, and finally there are optional changes that can be made in the box at the bottom of the window.
 The final step in this window is to click on **Analyze**.

 We now consider some details for each of these steps: